Letdown2491/nostrpass/README.md

 - **Unlock**: choose a passphrase; it’s kept in memory for this session only, but is required to decrypt your login entries.
 If you use a different passphrase on next login, you will not be able to decrypt existing notes and you will not see them in the UI.
 - **Create a login**: click New Login, fill in fields (Title, Site, Username, Password, optional 2FA Secret Key, Notes), then Encrypt & Publish.
 - **Sync & decrypt**: the newest version of each item is fetched from your relays and decrypted locally after EOSE.

+### NIP-46 (Nostr Connect)
+NostrPass can sign via a remote signer using the [NIP-46](https://github.com/nostr-protocol/nips/blob/master/46.md) protocol.

+1. **Get a connect URL** – In a NIP-46 compatible signer (e.g., nsecBunker, LNC), create a new connection and copy the URL (`nostrconnect://…` or `bunker://…`).
+2. **Connect** – On the login screen choose "Connect via Remote Signer (NIP-46)", paste the URL and press **Connect**.
+Approve the request in your signer.
+3. **Troubleshooting** – If the connection fails, verify the URL is correct and the remote signer is online.
+Some signers require you to explicitly approve the session.
+4. **Dependencies** – NIP-46 support uses `nostr-tools`' NIP-46 helpers and requires Node.js polyfills via `vite-plugin-node-polyfills`.
+Run `pnpm install` to install these dependencies before building.

 ### Configuration
 - **Relays**: Configure your preferred read/write relays from the Settings modal.
 The list is synced to your Nostr settings.